Weekly asymptomatic screening programme for COVID-19 at the University of Cambridge

 Students use a swab to take a sample from their nose and throat.
 Swabs are pooled by household, enabling the University to reduce the number of tests required to around 2,000 per week.
 Samples are sent to the Cambridge COVID-19 Testing Facility.
 If a pooled household test is positive, the students in the household will be informed within 24 hours and offered individual tests to confirm the positive result.
 Students with confirmed SARS-CoV-2 infection and their household and contacts will be supported in following national guidance on self-isolation and household quarantine.

 Participation in the programme is voluntary, but we encourage everyone to take part.
 The vast majority (80%) of eligible students have already signed up – if you haven’t signed up yet, please join us.
 It is essential for helping us keep you, your friends and colleagues, and the wider community safe.

-- How to take and pool your sample - updated protocol for Lent Term (PDF)
+- How to take your pooled screening test - updated protocol for Lent Term (PDF)

 - Swab days (PDF)

-- How to take your confirmatory test (PDF)
+- How to take your confirmatory test - swabbing protocol for individual tests (PDF)

 - Drop-box locations for individual confirmatory test samples (PDF)

 - Easter Vacation Week 3 (5-11 Apr 2021)

 - Easter Vacation Week 2 (29 Mar-4 Apr 2021)

 - Easter Vacation Week 1 (22-28 Mar 2021)